 Tips for ADA Compliance

 Compliance, compliance, compliance!
 If you work in the accessibility or technology world, the word probably looms over you like a dark cloud.
-What exactly is compliance, and how do you achieve it?
+What exactly is ADA compliance, and how do you achieve it?
 For answers, we turn to two experts – Bobby Silverstein and Mark Penicook.

-What the ADA Says… and Means
+What ADA Compliance Means

 Bobby Silverstein is the former staff director and chief counsel to the Senate Subcommittee on Disability Policy and chief aide to Senator Tom Harkin, the sponsor of the Americans with Disabilities Act (ADA).
 In the webinar, What The Winn-Dixie Case & Other Important Rulings Mean For the Future of Web Accessibility Under The ADA, Bobby helps to break down the ADA into a simple structure and digestible definitions.
 The ADA protects individuals with disabilities from discrimination, and guarantees the same opportunities as everyone else.
 Such opportunities include employment, purchasing of goods and services and the ability to participate in State and local government programs.